 This recipe is easily doubled.

-- 1 large garlic clove, put through a garlic press or minced and mashed
+1 large clove garlic, put through a garlic press or minced and mashed

-2 Grill the chicken: Lightly oil a cast-iron stovetop grill pan and set over medium-high heat.
-Add the chicken and cook for 6 to 10 minutes, turning several times.
+Lightly oil a cast-iron stovetop grill pan and set over medium-high heat.
+Remove the chicken from the marinade, letting the excess drip off into the bowl.
+Lay the chicken on the grill pan and cook for 6 to 10 minutes, turning several times.

 To test for doneness, pierce the flesh with the tip of a knife: The chicken is cooked when clear juices flow out.